palotasb/boldi-python/docs/ctx.md

-Boldi's Context module is distributed as the [`boldi-ctx` Python package](https://pypi.org/project/boldi-ctx/), thus to use it, run:
+Boldi's Context module is distributed as the [`boldi-ctx` Python package](https://pypi.org/project/boldi-ctx/), thus to install it, run:

 ```shell
 pip install boldi-ctx